ejolly/ejolly.github.io/index.md

 I'm currently a PhD candidate in the [Computational Social Affective Neuroscience Laboratory](http://cosanlab.com) at Dartmouth College working with [Luke Chang](http://lukejchang.com).

 My research focuses on understanding the neural mechanisms and computations that humans employ when trying to connect with one another.
-In particular I'm interested in how people use their beliefs and predictive inferences about others' mental and emotional states to make decisions and derive value from shared experiences.
+In particular I'm interested in how people use their beliefs and predictive inferences about others' mental and emotional states to make social decisions and derive value from social experiences.

 I employ a diverse set of scientific methods in my work, combining approaches from game theory, social psychology and cognitive neuroscience.
 I also use a wide range of tools for study design and analysis such as [online real-time interactive experiments](https://github.com/HarvardEconCS/turkserver-meteor) and [functional neuroimaging](http://dbic.dartmouth.edu/wiki/index.php/Main_Page).